Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-1.md

       - Understand how Copilot can be utilized in a collaborative coding environment.
       - Use the GitHub Codespaces to push/commit the local files from VS Code to GitHub in the next challenges.

-4. **Explore GitHub Copilot Features:**
-      - Experiment with providing specific context or constraints in your comments.
-This helps Copilot generate more tailored code snippets that fit your unique coding style or project requirements.
-      - Use Copilot to help you think through edge cases by asking it to generate code for scenarios that might not be immediately obvious.
-This can enhance your problem-solving skills and ensure your code handles various inputs effectively.
+4. **Copilot Function Test:**

+   - Create a New Python File:

+      - Open Visual Studio Code and create a new file named hello.py.

+   - Utilising GitHub Copilot:

+     - Press Ctrl + I to prompt GitHub Copilot for code suggestions.
+     - In the Copilot mini window, type "Generate a basic Hello World program in Python.
+     - Review the generated code, which should look like:

+     ```
+       print("Hello, World!")
+     ```

+     - Click Accept to insert the code into your file.

-        >**Hint:** Access the GitHub Copilot Suggestions window by **Ctrl+Enter** shortcut in your VS Code.
+     > **Hint**: Access the GitHub Copilot Suggestions window by pressing Ctrl + Enter in Visual Studio Code.

 5. **Code Generation with Copilot and Copilot Chat:**
       - Create Python/JS-based code to build a calculator.